wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/security-related-http-headers.md

 Set `Cache-Control: no-store` (and `Pragma: no-cache` for HTTP/1.0 caches still in the wild) on:

-* OAuth token endpoint responses
+* OAuth token endpoint responses.
-* Endpoints returning user PII
+* Endpoints returning user PII.
-* Authenticated API responses where intermediary caches (CDN, browser, corporate proxy) are not under WSO2 control
+* Authenticated API responses where intermediary caches (CDN, browser, corporate proxy) are not under WSO2 control.

 `no-cache` is not the same as `no-store`: `no-cache` allows storage with revalidation; `no-store` forbids storage entirely.

 ## Verification

-After any header configuration change, verify the response headers end-to-end.
+After any header change to your code, verify the response shape end-to-end.

 ### `curl` check